 A mandatory field cannot be made invisible.

 Here is a detailed post

 to understand field-level permissions in Qntrl.

-Confidential user data, like the financial details of an organization, or PHI (Protected Health Information) like health records or medical histories can be kept secure using the Encrypt option.
+Confidential user data, like the financial details of an organization, can be kept secure using the Encrypt option.
 Encryption converts your text into a cipher (non-readable text), which can be accessed only by authorized users.
 Only the encrypted values of the field will be saved in the database.
 Toggle the button to enable encryption for a field.